marinasundstrom/Blazor8Test/README.md

 * Added a ``Shared`` project for stuff (Models etc) that is used by both Server and Client.
 There is an interface called ``IWeatherForecastService`` which has two implementations: one for server and another for the client.

 * Using Cookie Authentication because that is best suitable for a server-side rendered app.
 Any client-side component in WebAssembly also uses cookie auth when doing HTTP request to the Web API.

-* **Workaround**: I have created a custom ``ServerNavigationManager`` to deal with navigation from server-side rendered pages.
-It simply modifies the ``HttpContext.Request`` in order to make the browser redirect to the desired location.

 ## Publish